loadmill/loadmill-docs/README.md

 Since we use existing user sessions rather than virtual machines, we are able to offer this service with a much simpler and more affordable pay-as-you-go pricing model.

-If you'd like to learn more, have a look at [This video](https://www.youtube.com/watch?v=6Effnw38oog) - it explains the general idea using an older prototype of our service.
+If you'd like to learn more, have a look at [This video](https://youtu.be/d9DpWolfapE) - it explains the general idea.

 ## What can’t it do?